kevinyswong/kevinyswong.github.io/index.md

-and become intellectually independent enough to think for themselves . . . then the Black man will think like a Black man, and he will feel for other Black people, and this new thinking and feeling will cause Black people to stick together, and at that point you’ll have a situation where when you attack one Black man you are attacking all Black men.”
+and become intellectually independent enough to think for themselves . . . then the Black man will think like a Black man, and he will feel for other Black people, and this new thinking and feeling will cause Black people to stick together, and at that point you'll have a situation where when you attack one Black man you are attacking all Black men."
 Asian America, where is our Che Guevara, our Malcolm X?
 Our Martin Luther King, our Gandhi?
 How long can you still tolerate bigotry with docile appeals to justice and equality?
 Careers in medicine, law, academia, science, engineering, technology, finance, and business